Metal–organic framework: Semiconductors

-Bio-mimetic mineralization
+Biomimetic mineralization

 Biomolecules can be incorporated during the MOF crystallization process.
-Biomolecules including proteins, DNA and antibodies could be encapsulated within ZIF-8.
+Biomolecules including proteins, DNA, and antibodies could be encapsulated within ZIF-8.
 Enzymes encapsulated in this way were stable and active even after being exposed to harsh conditions (e.g. aggressive solvents and high temperature).
 ZIF-8, MIL-88A, HKUST-1, and several luminescent MOFs containing lanthanide metals were used for the biomimetic mineralization process.
+In addition, individual living cells were encapsulated within MOF shells via single-cell nanoencapsulation (SCNE).

 Carbon capture

 Adsorbent

 MOF's small, tunable pore sizes and high void fractions are promising as an adsorbent to capture CO2.
 MOFs could provide a more efficient alternative to traditional amine solvent-based methods in CO2 capture from coal-fired power plants.

 MOFs could be employed in each of the main three carbon capture configurations for coal-fired power plants: pre-combustion, post-combustion, and oxy-combustion.
 The post-combustion configuration is the only one that can be retrofitted to existing plants, drawing the most interest and research.
 The flue gas would be fed through a MOF in a packed-bed reactor setup.
-Flue gas is generally 40 to 60 °C with a partial pressure of CO2 at 0.13 - 0.16 bar.
+Flue gas is generally 40 to 60 °C with a partial pressure of CO2 at 0.13 – 0.16 bar.
 CO2 can bind to the MOF surface through either physisorption (via Van der Waals interactions) or chemisorption (via covalent bond formation).

 Once the MOF is saturated, the CO2 is extracted from the MOF through either a temperature swing or a pressure swing.
 This process is known as regeneration.
 In a temperature swing regeneration, the MOF would be heated until CO2 desorbs.
 To achieve working capacities comparable to the amine process, the MOF must be heated to around 200 °C. In a pressure swing, the pressure would be decreased until CO2 desorbs.

 Another relevant MOF property is their low heat capacities.
-Monoethanolamine (MEA) solutions, the leading capture method, have a heat capacity between 3-4 J/g K since they are mostly water.
-This high heat capacity contributes to the energy penalty in the solvent regeneration step.
-I.e., when the adsorbed CO2 is removed from the MEA solution.
-MOF-177, a MOF designed for CO2 capture, has a heat capacity of 0.5 J/g K at ambient temperature.
+Monoethanolamine (MEA) solutions, the leading capture method, have a heat capacity between 3-4 J/(g⋅K) since they are mostly water.
+This high heat capacity contributes to the energy penalty in the solvent regeneration step, i.e. when the adsorbed CO2 is removed from the MEA solution.
+MOF-177, a MOF designed for CO2 capture, has a heat capacity of 0.5 J/(g⋅K) at ambient temperature.

 MOFs adsorb 90% of the CO2 using a vacuum pressure swing process.
 The MOF Mg(dobdc) has a 21.7 wt% CO2 loading capacity.
 Applied to a large scale power plant, the cost of energy would increase by 65%, while a U.S. NETL baseline amine-based system would cause an increase of 81% (goal is 35%).
 The capture cost would be $57 / ton, while for the amine system the cost is estimated to be $72 / ton.
 At that rate the capital required to implement such project in a 580 MW power plant would be $354 million.